 Such hopes that were had by my dad

-Are not the ones I want to have,
+Are not the type I want to have,

-Nor wish my sons to have, nor their sons
+Nor wish my sons to have, nor theirs

 On down as far as luck and streetsmarts